d2207197/python-monorepo-demo/apps/be-funny/README.md

 pip install apps/be-funny
 ```

 For developers, install using Poetry to handle dependencies:
 ```console
 poetry install -C apps/be-funny
 ```

 ## Usage
+Applications often serve as CLI tools or services.
+A dedicated module for the CLI interface is recommended.
+Here, the CLI is implemented in `be_funny/cli/`.

 ### Invoke CLI Interface
 Access help for the CLI: